-In relationships, conflicts over power may be identified and managed, or ignored.
-If they are ignored there might be an increased risk that these will escalate in the future.
-Often it is seen as preferable to manage power conflicts through the application of empathy, creative responses, meaningful assertiveness, the purposeful expression of emotion, cultural sensitivity and enhanced communication.
-Conflict management may include different and at times overlapping approaches, including conciliation, bargaining, negotiation, mediation, advocacy, adjudication or withdrawal and mediation.
+Tense relationships, conflicts over power may be identified and managed or ignored.
+If they are ignored, there might be an increased risk that these will escalate in the future.
+Often it is seen as preferable to manage power conflicts through the application of empathy, creative responses, meaningful assertiveness, the purposeful expression of emotion, cultural sensitivity, and enhanced communication.
+Conflict management may include different and, at times, overlapping approaches, including conciliation, bargaining, negotiation, Mediation, advocacy, adjudication or withdrawal.

 1. Mediation: The Context

 Barsky (2000, p.
 263) defines adjudication as being another form of conflict management.
-This process often involves the delivery of evidence and debate before an impartial third party, who then determines the outcome of the dispute for the other parties concerned.
+This process often involves the delivery of evidence and debate before an impartial third party, which determines the outcome of the dispute for the other parties concerned.
 Adjudication usually results in a win or lose situations; arbitration and litigation are forms of adjudication.
-Often when adjudication occurs evidence is delivered and an impartial third party hears arguments from one or more litigants.
-Next the third party makes a determinative decision about the outcome of a dispute.
+Often when adjudication occurs, the evidence is delivered, and an impartial third party hears arguments from one or more litigants.
+Next, the third party makes a determinative decision about the outcome of a dispute.
 Often this decision can be appealed based on errors of law or fact.
 Boulle (2005, p.
-116) suggests that arbitration occurs when parties who may be in a dispute with each other present their debates to an impartial third party who determines the outcome.
+116) suggests that arbitration occurs when parties who may be in dispute with each other present their debates to an impartial third party who determines the outcome.
 This decision has “limited judicial review” (Bingham, Hallberin & Walker, 2006, p.
 6).
-In both litigation and arbitration a third party makes a binding decision on a dispute.
-In contrast to these approaches mediation is not a determinative way to address disputes.
+In both litigation and arbitration, a third party makes a binding decision on a dispute.
+In contrast to these approaches, Mediation is not a determinative way to address conflicts.

-Broadly mediation is an agreement-reaching process, in which individuals have opportunities to create an accord between them in a cooperative, voluntary and informed way.
+Broadly Mediation is an agreement-reaching process, in which individuals have opportunities to create accord between them in a cooperative, voluntary, and informed way.
 The National Dispute Resolution Advisory Council: Alternative Dispute Resolution Definitions (2000, p.
 5) (as cited in s 30 in Hopeshore Pty Ltd v Melroad Equipment Pty Ltd) was defined thus:

 “Mediation is a process in which the parties to a dispute, with the assistance of a neutral third party (the mediator), identify the disputed issues, develop options, consider alternatives and endeavour to reach an agreement.
-The mediator has no advisory or determinative role in regard to the content of the dispute or the outcome of its resolution, but may advise on or determine the process of mediation whereby resolution is attempted.”
+The mediator has no advisory or determinative role regarding the content of the dispute or its resolution, but may advise on or determine the process of Mediation whereby resolution is attempted.”